tensorfreitas/lunatask-mcp/docs/prd/epic-2-full-task-api-integration.md

    - motivation: one of {"must", "should", "want", "unknown"}; default "unknown" on create.
    - eisenhower: integer in [0, 1, 2, 3, 4] (0 = Uncategorized).
 2. TaskCreate and TaskUpdate include optional motivation and eisenhower fields (validated when present); MCP tools accept and forward these fields.
-3. Response handling is compatibility-first (permissive): TaskResponse accepts upstream values without normalization or rejection (e.g., "open" is passed through).
+3. Response handling uses strict validation: TaskResponse validates status values using the TaskStatus enum to ensure data integrity.
 4. create_task and update_task return structured MCP errors on validation failures that clearly indicate the invalid field and allowed values.
 5. Attribute evaluation tests cover presence/optionality and types for:
    - id, area_id, goal_id, status, previous_status, estimate, priority, progress, motivation, eisenhower, source, scheduled_on, completed_at, created_at, updated_at.